nielshintzen/vmstools/Practicals1.md

 ```

 Obviously the same thing works for eflalo.
 However, in most instances, the format of the data (i.e. the classes of each of the columns) is not correct.
-This will cause problems along the way, and therefore they must be put into the correct format using the VMStoosl R functions as follows:
+This will cause problems along the way, and therefore they must be put into the correct format using the VMStools R functions as follows:

 ```